dotnet/training-tutorials/README.md

 Lessons will include *tips* that will be tagged according to reader background, and eventually these will be displayed to readers who have indicated they have that background.
 For example:

 ### Tip (tags: vb)
-The *static* keyword in C# is equivalent to *Shared* in Visual Basic .NET
+> The *static* keyword in C# is equivalent to *Shared* in Visual Basic .NET

-Lessons will be written using markdown (Github variant).
+Lessons will be written using [markdown (Github variant)](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 Lessons should link to other documents for specific tasks and API references.
 These should focus on helping the user follow through and understand the tutorial.

+## Includes / Shared Elements

+The ultimately publishing platform capabilities and requirements aren't yet known.
+Until they are, we don't have a system in place for includes or for sharing common elements across tutorials/pages.
+For now, we'll need to copy/paste.

+## Branching Strategy

+The *master* branch will contain the latest approved content.
+In the short term, approved content authors will be permitted to push directly to master.
+However, once there is a significant amount of content, authors will be expected to work on their content in their own feature branch, and then submit a pull request and await a :shipit: from another team member.